-Danielle DeCosta is a Research Associate at AcademyHealth supporting the Paradigm Project, a collaborative effort to apply the tools of human-centered design to increase the relevance, timeliness, and impact of health services research.
+Danielle DeCosta is a Senior Associate at AcademyHealth supporting the Paradigm Project, a collaborative effort to apply the tools of human-centered design to increase the relevance, timeliness, and impact of health services research.
 In this role, her responsibilities include strategy and content support, project management, and research and analysis.

 Prior to joining AcademyHealth, Danielle worked for the Lucile Packard Foundation for Children's Health.
 She provided communications, policy advocacy, and other technical assistance to the foundation's grantmaking program to improve the system of care for children with special health care needs.
 Danielle has also previously worked on a program that aims to expand contraceptive access in metropolitan hubs in Asia and Africa through the Bill & Melinda Gates Institute for Population and Reproductive Health, consulted to produce the final impact report for a USAID crime reduction and community-building project in Jamaica, and completed an internship with the Alameda County Public Health Department.

 Danielle received her Master of Public Health from the Johns Hopkins Bloomberg School of Public Health in 2018 with a concentration in Health Systems and Policy.
 She holds a Bachelor of Science degree in Biology from Stanford University.